Moblico/MoblicoExamples-iOS/README.md

 Push Notifications
 ------------------
-This article outlines how to develop an iOS app to receive push notifications with the Moblico SDK for iOS.
+This example outlines how to develop an iOS app to receive push notifications with the Moblico SDK for iOS.